raspiblitz/raspiblitz/README.md

 ##### Channel Autopilot

+The autopilot is a feature of LND that you can switch on.
+It automatically uses around half of your your on-chain funds (if available) to open channels with other lightning nodes the autopilot thinks can be useful to improve your payment routes.

 ##### Testnet

+You can switch from mainnet to testnet of your blockchain if you want to try things out and play with free test coins.

+Please beware that to might take some time to sync the test blockchain and you need to setup a new lnd testnet wallet during the process.

 ##### DynamicDNS

-This is a way to make your RaspiBlitz publicly reachable from the internet so that other nodes can open channels with you and you can connect with the
+This is a way to make your RaspiBlitz publicly reachable from the internet so that other nodes can open channels with you and you can connect with your mobile wallet from outside your local network.

+To do so you can register at an DynamicDomain service like freedns.afraid.org and forward the TCP ports ...

+* 8333 (Bitcoin/mainnet)
+* 9735 (LND Node)
-To do so you can register at an DynamicDomain service like freedns.afraid.org, forward the TCP ports 8333 (Bitcoin/mainnet),9735 (LND Node) & 10009 (LND RPC) from your internet router to the local IP of your RaspiBlitz and then activate unter "Services" the "DynamicDNS" option.
+* 10009 (LND RPC)

+... from your internet router to the local IP of your RaspiBlitz and then activate unter "Services" the "DynamicDNS" option.

 You will be asked for your dynamic domain name such like "mynode.crabdance.org" and you can also optionally set an URL that will be called regularly to update your routers IP with the dynnamic domain service.
 At freedns.afraid.org this URL is called "Direct URL" under the menu "Dynamic DNS" once you added one.